 The Role of Professional Bodies and Codes of Ethics

-Professional bodies, like the American Bar Association (ABA), offer Codes of Ethics which provide guidance on various ethical issues faced by attorneys.
+Professional bodies, like the American Bar Association (ABA), offer Codes of Ethics that provide guidance on various ethical issues faced by attorneys.
 The ABA’s Model Rules of Professional Conduct serve as a general standard for attorney behavior.
 For example, Rule 1.7 states that a conflict of interest exists if there is a significant risk that the representation of one or more clients will be materially limited by the lawyer’s responsibilities to another client, a former client or a third person.
 Taking reference from these rules, lawyers make informed, ethical decisions in their practice.

 Following ethical practices in Trust and Estate law not only maintains integrity in the profession but also strengthens the client-lawyer relationship, paving the way for trust and assurance.